Faculty Research Resources

 • The DOM would be supportive of a post-manuscript submission/pre-acceptance extension - as long as this is within the 45-hour boundary.
 The manuscript cannot be "in preparation", but actually submitted to a peer-reviewed journal, by the 2-year mark.

-Information on how to request BDAC services:
+How to request BDAC services

 1. My Service Requests